gavinlyonsrepo/Cap_meter_arduino/README.md

 You will need following parts

-> Two pushbuttons
+> Three pushbuttons
 >
-> Two resistors 10Kohm and 220ohm
+> Resistors Test2(10Kohm and 220ohm) , Test3(10K, 3.1K 1.8K)
 >
-> Arduino microcontroller (tested on a NANO and UNO)
+> Arduino micro-controller (tested on a NANO and UNO)
 >
 > I2C 0.91" inch 128x32 OLED Display Module (optional can also read data via serial monitor on PC)
 >
-> Some sort of terminals or socket to hold capacitors during test
+> Some sort of terminals or socket to hold or connect to capacitors during test
 >

 Features
 -----------------------------------------------

 The meter measures capacitance it outputs to an OLED and serial monitor.
-Two push buttons start the two tests.
+Three push buttons start the three tests respectively.

 1. Test 1 Range  1 uF to 4F.
 2. Test 2 Range 18 pF to 470 uF.
+3. Test 3 Range 0.0047 uF to 180 uF.

 Each Arduino capacitance meter relies on a property of resistor capacitor (RC) circuits- the time constant.
 The time constant of an RC circuit is defined as the time it takes for the voltage across the capacitor